gregv12/fluxtion-service-starter/docs/index.md

 # Introduction
 Welcome to Fluxtion service starter, hope you enjoy exploring :)

-The service starter manages the deterministic execution of start and stop tasks for a set of interdependent services.
+The service starter manages the deterministic execution of start and stop tasks for a directed acyclic graph of interdependent services.
 Tasks are triggered on services as parent services are successfully completed.

 ## Overview